er-ri/cheatsheets/README.md

 `Random Cut Forest` -> unsupervised, detect **anomalous** data points within a data set.
 `Elasticsearch(Amazon)` -> A distributed, RESTful *search* and *analytics* engine capable of addressing a growing number of use cases.
 Individual **server** required.
 `SageMaker Ground Truth` -> A data **labeling service** that makes it easy to label data(option: *Amazon Mechanical Turk*)
-`Inference pipeline` -> Preprocessing, predictions, and post-processing on real-time and batch inference requests.
 `Amazon IoT Greengrass` -> Software, extends *cloud capabilities* to **local devices**.
 `Amazon SageMaker Neo` -> Enables developers to **optimize** machine learning (ML) models for inference on SageMaker in the cloud and supported devices at the **edge**.
 `Nvidia jetson edge` -> AI computing platform for GPU-accelerated parallel processing in mobile embedded ...
 Robotics and Edge Computing.